research-software-directory/RSD-as-a-service/documentation/docs/01-users/02-navigation.md

 * the name of software, projects and organisations
 * the slug of software, projects and organisations
+* the keywords of software and projects
+* the short description of software
+* the subtitle of projects

-At the moment, we do not yet match on descriptions of software, projects and organisations, but we expect to do so in the future.
+At the moment, we do not yet match on the long descriptions of software, projects and organisations, but we expect to do so in the future.

 ## Software Overview